erinamoon/erinamoon.github.io/_pages/publications.md

 ## Publications

+- **Erina Seh-Young Moon** and Shion Guha.
+"A Human-Centered Review of Algorithms in Homelessness Research."
+In Proceedings of the CHI Conference on Human Factors in Computing Systems (CHI '24).
+Association for Computing Machinery, New York, NY, USA, Article 870, 1–15.
+[View here]()
 - Devansh Saxena, **Erina Seh-Young Moon**, Aryan Chaurasia, Yixin Guan, and Shion Guha.
-"Rethinking" Risk" in Algorithmic Systems Through A Computational Narrative Analysis of Casenotes in Child-Welfare."
-In Proceedings of the 2023 CHI Conference on Human Factors in Computing Systems, pp. 1-19.
 2023.
-Best Paper Award 🏆[View here](https://erinamoon.github.io/files/rethinkingrisk.pdf)
+Rethinking "Risk" in Algorithmic Systems Through A Computational Narrative Analysis of Casenotes in Child-Welfare.
+In Proceedings of the 2023 CHI Conference on Human Factors in Computing Systems (CHI '23).
+Association for Computing Machinery, New York, NY, USA, Article 873, 1–19. https://doi.org/10.1145/3544548.3581308 Best Paper Award 🏆[View here](https://erinamoon.github.io/files/rethinkingrisk.pdf)
-- Devansh Saxena, **Erina Seh Young Moon**, Dahlia Shehata, and Shion Guha.
-"Unpacking invisible work practices, constraints, and latent power relationships in child welfare through casenote analysis."
-In Proceedings of the 2022 CHI Conference on Human Factors in Computing Systems, pp. 1-22.
+- Devansh Saxena, **Erina Seh-Young Moon**, Dahlia Shehata, and Shion Guha.
 2022.
-[View here](https://erinamoon.github.io/files/unpacking.pdf)
+Unpacking Invisible Work Practices, Constraints, and Latent Power Relationships in Child Welfare through Casenote Analysis.
+In Proceedings of the 2022 CHI Conference on Human Factors in Computing Systems (CHI '22).
+Association for Computing Machinery, New York, NY, USA, Article 120, 1–22. https://doi.org/10.1145/3491102.3517742 [View here](https://erinamoon.github.io/files/unpacking.pdf)

 ## Workshop Papers